bet01/workshops/elixir/README.md

 ### Switch/Case Statements

-C# in recent years has brought in some functional elements, such as pattern matching with switch statements
+In recent years C# has brought in some functional elements, such as pattern matching with switch statements.

 C#
 ```